r2p2/dot/vim/README.md

 - ag

-	For performance reasonst, CTRL-P is configured to use ag.
+	For performance reasons, CTRL-P is configured to use ag.

 - Vim with Python support 2.7 or any 3